pattoncarter/HIGHRISK/code/README.md

 - If desired, it can be easily deployed to AWS, GCP, or Azure using Docker Compose or container orchestration services.
 - PubMed data fetching may be subject to OpenAI API and PubMed API usage limits when scaled up significantly.
 - If you want to run Cypher commands against your neo4j database directly, you can access the portal at http://localhost:7474 and connect with no password
 - The Neo4j database is currently configured without a password in order to simplify deployment.
 Please be aware this was done with the intent of fully local deployment.
-If you choose to host this application it is best parctice to enable authentication on the Neo4j database.
+If you choose to host this application it is best practice to enable authentication on the Neo4j database.

 ---